 - Bathymetry of Deep Creek Lake.
-In progress, to be published at the request of residents around Deep Creek Lake, MD
+2019.
+Published at the request of residents around Deep Creek Lake, MD

 - Glacier National Park Locator Map.
 2019.
 Published for a fellow faculty member to be used in an upcoming article on the park.

 - Crewe, Virginia Cemeteries.
 2019.
 Contacted by the town of Crewe, VA to digitize their cemetery plots as part of a larger project for the town.

 - “Mapping Appalachia: A Digital Collection” https://www.mapappalachia.geography.vt.edu/

 - “Cumberland Gap: First Gateway West.”
 2018.
 Produced a map suite highlighting Cumberland Gap, the region’s physical geology, a general reference map, and driving distance map.

 - “Eastern Hemisphere & Southeast Asia.”
 2018.
 To be published as reference maps in a monograph.